• Skip to primary navigation

 • Help

-This is a project on how to use the new Tarmac product called Postcrete which is a premixed concrete which is simply tipped in a hole full of water!
+In this project, find out how to use Postcrete which is a premixed concrete that is simply tipped in a hole full of water to set fence posts and other types of post!
 It does not get easier than this.

 The mix comes in very handy sized 20kg, waterproof bags and while it may be a little expensive for a long run of fencing it is absolutely ideal for a single fence post or the metal post for a washing line.